How Will Your Teen Behave When the SHTF?

 - Mob psychology in the event that they are with a large group of people or in a public place when disaster strikes

-- Basic survival skills like finding safe water to drink, foraging for food, using a compass, and self defense
+- Basic survival skills like finding safe water to drink, foraging for food, using a compass, and self-defense (This is a good survival book based on a book and movie that is popular with young people.)

 Here are some teaching methods that seem to work well with my girls:

-Find apocalyptic movies, books, and television shows.
+- Find apocalyptic movies, books, and television shows.
 Even fictionalized depictions of societal breakdowns can really help to illustrate what happens when disasters occur.
 American Blackout, although unrealistic in places, opened up several discussions with my youngest daughter.
-Shows like , The Walking Dead, and Revolution, books like Lights Out and One Second After, or movies like The Grey, Red Dawn, Contagion, World War Z, and 2012 can open the door to some very interesting conversations and concepts.
+Shows like The Walking Dead, and Revolution, books like One Second After or A. American’s Survivalist series, or movies like The Grey, Red Dawn, Contagion, World War Z, and 2012 can open the door to some very interesting conversations and concepts.
 Actually watching the dramatic events occur, complete with characters to whom you can relate, even when it’s occurring fictionally, can make it more real to your youngster.
 This has the added benefit of proving that maybe Mom and Dad aren’t quite as crazy as the teen squad may have thought.
+(Here’s a whole list of books to inspire the survival mindset in young people.)

 Communication, as you can see, is the key to all of these tactics.
 Make it entertaining and interesting, and be sure to always ask their opinions.
 Even if their theories on how to deal with a problem are not the same that you would suggest, be careful not to shoot them down – instead, go deeper into the discussion and point out the pros as well as the cons.